 I was recently asked by one of my readers (Hi Mom!) what inspires me to write about strong female protagonists.
 Aside from the fact that I like women who dress in leather (is there anyone who doesn’t?
 Anyone?
-Bueller?), I take a lot of my inspiration from video game trailers available on YouTube.
+Bueller?), I take a lot of my inspiration from cinematic game trailers available on YouTube.
 [Side note — yes, I know that there are many strong female characters who wouldn’t be caught dead in leather.]

 Why video game trailers and not action-adventure movie trailers?
 I’m not sure, but it may be that video game trailers tend more to the fantasy/science fiction element that I like.

 Without further ado, here are four video trailers I have watched — a lot — for inspiration on kick-ass heroines and villainesses.

 Overwatch is a first-person team oriented shooter game.
 Players take the role of one of many heroes or villains, join a team (or play by themselves), and try to complete missions.
 The opposing team, of course tries to stop them.

 There are several cinematic trailers out there for Overwatch, and you may have seen them on TV lately as well.
 The one below is my favourite and action really starts at about the two minute mark with the dramatic entrance of the Widowmaker, a dark, deadly female sniper with some cool toys.
 She’s beautiful, compelling, and I quite like the character.